Line 5 Eglinton: Tunnelling (2010–2015)

-In January 2019, the first concrete pour for the surface section occurred at the location of the future O'Connor stop at Eglinton Square.
-Before being encased in concrete, conduit pipes were laid to support communications and power cables for the Crosstown's stations and stops.

-From July 1 to late August 2019, Leslie Street at Eglinton Avenue was closed for the installation of tracks and infrastructure at the intersection.
-During this time, the TTC 51 Leslie bus route turned back at Leslie Street and Eglinton Avenue at a temporary bus loop.
-The temporary closure allowed work to be completed in one section instead of two, thus eliminating joints in the road and track.
-This provided a higher quality result, reducing future maintenance.
-The closure also reduced the construction period at the intersection from six months to two.
+In July 2017, construction crews began preparations for constructing the eastern at-grade portion of the line by removing the median in the roadway.
+A month later, the first section of track was installed at the Eglinton Maintenance and Storage Facility (EMSF).
+In October 2018, the EMSF was substantially complete.
+By December 2018, 10 km of the 47 km of track had been installed.
+In January 2019, Bombardier delivered the first Flexity Freedom light rail vehicle (LRV) to the facility, and the first concrete was poured for the surface section at the location of the future O'Connor stop at Victoria Park Avenue.

-In November 2019, Crosslinx informed Metrolinx that it expected the line not to be completed before May 6, 2022, and that the construction costs would total $12.58 billion, an increase of $330 million over previous estimates.
-The main problems reported were defective caissons (underground watertight compartments) built in the 1950s at Eglinton station, groundwater at the Avenue station site and construction difficulties at the CP Rail / Metrolinx bridge adjacent to the Mount Dennis station.
+In November 2019, Crosslinx informed Metrolinx that it did not expect the line to be completed before May 6, 2022, and that the construction costs would total $12.58 billion, an increase of $330 million over previous estimates.
+The main problems reported were defective caissons (underground watertight compartments) built in the 1950s at Eglinton station, groundwater at the Avenue station site and construction difficulties at the Canadian Pacific Kansas City (CPKC) / Metrolinx bridge adjacent to Mount Dennis station.